Skip to main content

 What do you need to do?

 • Consult the National Genomic Test Directory.
-From here you can access the rare and inherited disease eligibility criteria document for information about individual tests and their associated eligibility criteria.
-You can also access a spreadsheet containing details of all available tests.
+From here you can access the rare and inherited disease eligibility criteria for information about individual tests and their associated eligibility criteria.
+You can also access a spreadsheet of all available tests.

-• To find out which genes are included on different gene panels, see the NHS Genomic Medicine Service (GMS) Signed Off Panels Resource.
+• For information about the genes that are included on different gene panels, see the NHS Genomic Medicine Service (GMS) Signed Off Panels Resource.

 • Current testing strategy reflects the fact that the majority of patients with typical features of SMA will have copy number variants in the SMN1 gene.
 A smaller number will have a combination of deletions and sequence variants in SMN1 (compound heterozygous).
-Decide which of the panels best suits the needs of your patient and/or their family.

-• R71 SMN1 single gene sequencing.
-This panel should be used if the patient has clinical features of SMA but only a heterozygous deletion in SMN1 is found.
-It will identify whether there is a rare pathogenic sequence variant in the other copy of the SMN1 gene, which cannot be detected through MLPA.
+• R71 Spinal muscular atrophy type 1 rare variant testing: This panel should be used if the patient has clinical features of SMA but only a single (heterozygous) deletion in SMN1 is found.
+It uses single gene sequencing to identify whether there is a rare pathogenic sequence variant in the other copy of the SMN1 gene, which cannot be detected through MLPA.

-• you should use your local Genomic Laboratory Hub test order and consent (record of discussion) forms; and
+• None of the tests outlined above use whole genome sequencing, so you should use your local Genomic Laboratory Hub test order form and consent (record of discussion, or RoD) form.

-• bear in mind that, when testing in children, parental samples may be needed for interpretation of the proband’s result (samples can be taken alongside that of the proband, and their DNA stored, or can be requested at a later date if needed).
+• When testing in children, parental samples may be helpful for interpretation of the proband’s result.
+Parental samples can be taken alongside that of the proband, and their DNA stored, or can be requested at a later date if needed.

-• Information about patient eligibility and test indications were correct at the time of writing.
+• Information about patient eligibility and test indications was correct at the time of writing.
 When requesting a test, please refer to the National Genomic Test Directory to confirm the right test for your patient.

 Resources